signalfx/signalfx-dotnet-tracing/docs/internal/thread-sampling.md

-> :construction: The thread sampler feature is experimental.

 # About the .NET thread sampler

+> :construction: &nbsp;Status: Experimental - exported metric data and
+> configuration properties may change.

 The SignalFx Instrumentation for .NET includes a continuous thread sampler that can be enabled with a configuration setting.
 This sampler periodically captures